quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 The content of each field is described below:

 Chosen Version:
-: This is the version that the sender has chosen to use for this connection.
+: The version that the sender has chosen to use for this connection.
 In most cases, this field will be equal to the value of the Version field in the long header that carries this data; however, future versions or extensions can choose to set different values in the long header Version field.

-The content of the Available Versions field depends on whether it is sent by the client or by the server.
+The contents of the Available Versions field depend on whether it is sent by the client or by the server.

 Client-Sent Available Versions: